 Rise of British Power in India:

-After the third war of Panipat in the 8th year, the influence of the Marathas diminished in India.
-The British East India Company began to plant its foot in India after the Marathas lost their domination over India.
-From the 8th year AD, the British command of India began to increase.
-Many freedom fighters and revolutionaries fought against the injustice of the British.
-The following freedom fighters participated in the Indian struggle for independence and fought for Indian independence.
+From the 1757th year AD, the British command of India began to increase.
+After the third war of Panipat in the year 1761 CE, the influence of the Marathas diminished in India.
+The British East India Company began to impact imperialism in India.
+As a result, the Marathas lost their domination over India.
+However, countless freedom fighters fought against the injustice of the Britishers.

-The names of Indian freedom fighters are infinite.
-There are many freedom fighters that nobody knows about those.
-Many such revolutionaries had tried to rid their homeland of foreign slavery.
-The revolutionaries blew the trumpet against the tyrannical British government, taking advantage of the dialogue between India.
+The names of Indian freedom fighters are countless.
+There are many freedom fighters in India whom nobody knows about.
+Many of such revolutionaries had tried to relieve their motherland of foreign slavery.

-In the Indian War of Independence, the task of Tatya Tope was incomparable.
-He served as the commander-in-chief of the Indian Army in the rise of the 5th.
-The enormous leadership skills of Tatya Tope forced the British general to withdraw from Windham.
-He helped the queen Laxmibai against the British to save Jhansi.
-However, their efforts failed.
-After the capture of Jhansi Mughals, the caps helped Laxmibai to capture Gwalior.
+In the Indian War of Independence, the contribution of Tatya Tope was incomparable.
+He served as the commander-in-chief of the Indian Army in the rise of 1857.
+The enormous leadership skills of Tatya Tope forced the British general Windham to retreat.
+He helped the queen Laxmibai to save Jhansi from the Britishers.
+But, his efforts failed.
+After the capture of Jhansi by Britishers, the Tatya Tope helped Laxmibai to capture Gwalior Fort.

 Lakshmibai is considered as a unique example of Indian woman power.
-He fought against the British East India Company to save Jhansi.
-Rani Lakshmibai fought with Tatya Tope, Nanasaheb Peshwa from Kanpur, and Gwalior.
-Queen Lakshmibai fell to the ranks in the war in Gwalior.
-Lord Dalhousie, the British governor, adopted the Doctor of Lapisi on Jhansi.
+The British governor, Lord Dalhousie implemented the Doctor of Lapisi in the Kingdom of Jhansi.
+She fought against the British East India Company to save Jhansi.
+However, unluckily, she not able to do so.
+After that, Rani Lakshmibai fought with the help of Tatya Tope, Nanasaheb Peshwa from Kanpur, and Gwalior.
+Queen Lakshmibai fell dead in the war of Gwalior.

-Nana Saheb led Indian freedom fighters in the uprising of 9.
+Nana Saheb led Indian freedom fight in the revolt of 1857.
 The defeat of the British army in Kanpur gave the revolutionaries a new hope of independence.
-Nana Saheb was a competent administrator.
-He led about six soldiers in the rise of the 5th.
+Nana Saheb was a skilled leader.
+He led about 20,000 soldiers in the uprise of 1857.

-In those days, there was British rule in India.
-Shahu Maharaj did many social reforms.
-They had limited powers.
-But, he made good use of it for society.
-He did numerous tasks such as holding dams, development in the industrial sector, development in the arts and sports fields, educating the backward community.
+During the reign of Rajarshi Shahu Maharaj, there was British rule in India.
+Shahu Maharaj did many social reformations.
+He had limited powers.
+But, Shahu Maharaj made good use of it for society.
+He did numerous tasks such as building dams, development in the industrial sector, development in the arts and sports fields, educating the backward community, etc.

 Kunwar Singh led the Indian Army contingent.
-He was an expert in guerrilla warfare.
-Kunwar Singh participated in the Indian independence struggle regardless of his age.
-He was about three years old when he led the army in this fight.
-Kunwar Singh, known for his indomitable courage and bravery, struggled with the idea of freedom for his beloved motherland.
+Above all, he was an expert in guerrilla warfare.
+Also, Kunwar Singh participated in the Indian independence struggle regardless of his age.
+Most Noteworthy, he was about 80 years old when he led the army in this fight.
+Kunwar Singh was known for his indomitable courage and bravery.
+He struggled with the idea of freedom for his beloved motherland.
 Kunwar Singh had defeated British Captain Le Grand’s army.

 Bal Gangadhar Tilak:

-“State is my birthright, and I will get it!”
-Such a roaring Lokmanya Balagadhar Tilak.
-Tilak was known for his rebellious nature from an early age.
-If something went wrong, they couldn’t bear it.
+“Swarajya (Self-Government) is my birthright, and I will attain it!”
+He was known for such a roaring.
+Lokmanya Balagadhar Tilak was known for his rebellious nature from an early age.
+If something went wrong, he couldn’t bear it.

 Mangal Pandey’s contribution is essential to start the rise of the struggle of independence.
-To boost the morale and confidence of the Indian soldiers, they opened fire on the English officers.
-British officers were secretly catching it.
+He began firing on the English officers to boost the confidence of the Indian soldiers.
+Moreover, He used to catch the British officers secretly.
 The attack which he initiated is considered to be the beginning of the war of independence.